Des-Vu-Technologies/Fly_with_flutter/Topic Of The Day/API_example.md

-Sure, working with APIs in Flutter involves making HTTP requests to communicate with servers and retrieve data.
+Working with APIs in Flutter involves making HTTP requests to communicate with servers and retrieve data.
 Flutter offers various packages to simplify this process, such as `http`, `dio`, `retrofit`, and others.
 Here's a basic guide on how to work with APIs in Flutter using the `http` package as an example:

 ### Step 1: Add the `http` package to `pubspec.yaml`: